Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP2: Influence of tendon vibration on resolution of pseudo-weight perception

 \subsection{Discussion}

-The results of the JND suggests that the sensitivity of pseudo-weight discrimination was the same or even better with the inner tendon vibration than that without vibration.
-These results support [H2-1].
-Tendon vibration is known to degrade proprioceptive responsiveness \cite{bock2007method, brun2015anchoring} and this should induce an increment of the variance of somatosensory information and thus induce that of final perception, that is, pseudo-weight sensation.
-However, considering the results obtained, the variance of visual information should decrease.
+The statistical analysis of the JND results suggested that it cannot be said that the tendon vibration degrade the JND.
+Here, it is complicated to statistically confirm that tendon vibration does not degrade the JND, but still, we can assume that the tendon vibration does not have a large effect on the JND.
+Tendon vibration is known to degrade proprioceptive responsiveness \cite{bock2007method, brun2015anchoring} and this should induce an increment of the variance of somatosensory information and thus induce that of final perception, that is, pseudo-weight perception.
+However, considering the results obtained, the variance of visual information may decrease.
 Regarding this, as mentioned above, we hypothesize that this is because participants relied more on visual information, and this decreases the variance of the information \cite{johnston1986selective}.

+However, there is other possible explanations for these results.
+First one is that tendon vibration may have small effect as noise on haptic weight perception.
+Moreover, it is also possible that the effect of the decrement in the reliability of the haptic motion cues becomes small in the sensory processing for weight perception.
+Here, one thing to note is that the noise effect investigated in the first experiment was on haptic motion cue but the JND investigated in the second experiment was on haptic weight perception.
+The path of the effect of motion cue on force/weight estimates is yet unclear and can be complicated.
+Therefore, the effect of the noise may become small during the long way of sensory processing with other cues.
+Although clarifying the mechanism of pseudo-haptics is not the main objective of this study, future work can investigate this point.

-\section{XP3: Influence of tendon vibration on weight sensation measured by pseudo-weight induced by visual motion gain}
+\section{XP3: Influence of tendon vibration on weight perception measured by pseudo-weight induced by visual motion gain}